By: Jeremy Neisser

 1) The use of a squelch control to eliminate background noise (e.g., controlling the volume on an AM radio) 2) In HAM radios, it means that only signals above a certain level are being received.

-3) Noisy, not clear or understandable as in this transmission is too squelched for me to understand what they're saying.
+3) Squelch function can mean Noisy, not clear or understandable as in this transmission is too squelched for me to understand what they're saying, this refers to audio output.

 4) In HAM radios, an unsecured communications channel is prone to false triggering from noise and static.